Best Joe Rogan Podcasts Updated Regularly

 #2260 Lex Fridman

-In episode #2260 of “The Joe Rogan Experience,” Joe Rogan and AI researcher Lex Fridman engage in a comprehensive discussion on artificial intelligence (AI) and its societal implications.
-Fridman shares insights from his research, highlighting the potential of AI to revolutionize various industries while also acknowledging the challenges in aligning AI behavior with human values.
-The conversation delves into the complexities of machine learning, the future of human-AI collaboration, and the necessity for interdisciplinary approaches to address the multifaceted issues arising from AI integration into society.
+Joe and AI researcher Lex Fridman engage in a comprehensive discussion on artificial intelligence and its societal implications — the potential to revolutionize industries, challenges in aligning AI behavior with human values, the complexities of machine learning, and the necessity for interdisciplinary approaches to manage AI integration into society.

 #2255 Mark Zuckerberg